anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 |   └── test_utils.py
 ```

-!!! note
-    Alternatively, we could've organized our tests by types of tests as well (unit, integration, etc.) but I find it more intuitive for navigation by organizing by how our application is set up.
-We'll learn about [markers](#markers) below which will allow us to run any subset of tests by specifying filters.
+> Alternatively, we could've organized our tests by types of tests as well (unit, integration, etc.) but I find it more intuitive for navigation by organizing by how our application is set up.
+But regardless of how we organize our tests, we can use [markers](#markers) to  allow us to run any subset of tests by specifying filters.

 ## 🧪&nbsp; Pytest